 Shrimp is such a versatile protein.
 I have really taken an effort finding the perfect seasonings that work without fail, every single time.
 I think polenta is underutilized as a side dish.
 Most people who eat polenta get the boxed kind you need to add water to and stir and stir when it comes to a boil.
 I have no issues with that at all however, it’s not part of my Sunday evening; standing in-front of a stove, stirring a pot when I have wine and a walk waiting.
 My husband and I love salmon and he introduced me to the only salmon I will now eat: Wild Caught.
 Specifically, Sockeye.
-I usually steam it, sometimes I boil it (more on that later), sometimes it’s wrapped in puff pastry like a present and other times it’s sautéed.
+I usually steam it, sometimes it’s wrapped in puff pastry like a present and other times it’s sautéed.
 I don’t usually grill it, and this recipe is no exception.

 You will need:

 - Deveined and peeled shrimp, frozen or fresh (any size you’d like – we get the largest we can)

 - Spinach (bagged, already rinsed: do yourself a favor)

 - Tarragon (dried herb, it is a staple in our home)